UW-Madison Advanced Placement Summer Institute

 For AP exams, the amount is a reduced fee.
-In 2014, AP exams will cost $89 and the College Board will provide a fee reduction for these students.
-The amount has not yet been determined.
-The school forgoes its $8 rebate for the exam.
-There is no maximum number of exams that the student can take.
+In 2015, AP exams will cost $91 and the College Board will provide a $29 fee reduction for students who qualify for free or reduced-price lunches.
+The school forgoes its $9 rebate for the exam.
+There is no limit to the number of exams that students can take.

 For IB, there is no reduced fee, so the school district is responsible for the full cost.